Discover Jesus \ Relationship \Jesus-James (Brother of Jesus)

 Jesus was nearly four years old when James was born, and he greatly enjoyed his little brother.
 At fourteen years old, Jesus became father-brother to James for the rest of his life.
 Jesus visited with James in his third resurrection appearance.

 But James was favored with a one-on-one visit with Jesus in his third resurrection appearance in Bethany.
-And in his later years, he was a principal actor in the early Jerusalem church.
+In his later years, he was a principal actor in the early Jerusalem church.

 James - Jesus’ first sibling - was born in the early morning hours of April 2, 3 BCE.
 Jesus was thrilled by the thought of having a baby brother, and he would stand around by the hour just to observe the baby’s early activities.
 He greatly enjoyed his little brother and was a big help to Mary in his care.